nachomirsol/develapp/README.md

 ## How to Use it

-Clone the repo, run the server by typing node server
+Clone the repo, npm install to get node modules.
+Go to client directory and also type npm install to get node modules for the client.
+Finally type npm run dev to run the app.